Backup each node.

 0644 root:root

-# AMD: IOMMU & SVM enabled in BIOS.
-Use amd_iommu for grub.
+# IOMMU & SVM enabled in BIOS.

-# Intel: IOMMU & VT-d enabled in BIOS.
-Use intel_iommu for grub.
+# IOMMU & VT-d enabled in BIOS.

 GRUB_CMDLINE_LINUX_DEFAULT="quiet intel_iommu=on iommu=pt"